 1995 was a year of big changes, the event returned to the National Championship as the last round, the base was moved back to Aberystwyth and a major local sponsor came on board.
 Things were looking up.

 1996 and 1997 were the years of consolidation in the National Championship with Bulldog signing up to a long term partnership as title sponsor.
 Gone was the international permit event, but in came the British Historic Championship with its own event and the clubman continued with the Meirion resurrected, this time in parnership with Aberystwyth Car Club.

 By 1998 the rally had outgrown the facilities in Aberystwyth and the decision to move back to Shrewsbury was taken.
 This was not all together successful as the Showground down by the River Severn was chosen as a base.
 A rally show and final stage had been laid out on the site as a high profile finish to the rally.
 The weather intervened and heavy rain caused the river to flood and the Showground to ultimately be under six feet of water.
 This was not before the stage was cancelled and a very quick finish ceremony was held on the ramp.

 British motorsporting events were cancelled in their hundreds in 2001 as a result of the devastating foot and mouth disease outbreak.
 The Government severly restricted access to the contryside for much of the year.
 After lengthy negotiations the rally was able to go ahead, although the Shrewsbury Cattle Market was not available for pre event formalities and alternatives were pressed into use.

-The next year was a rerun but without the Government livestock controls in place and some slightly different stage routes.
-The National Championship was in robust health and the new ANCRO Clubmans Championship ensured that overall entries were numerous as well as being competitive.
+The next two years were a rerun but without the Government livestock controls in place and some slightly different stage routes.
+The National Championship was in robust health and with the new ANCRO Clubmans Championship running alongside, entries were up in both numbers and quality.